sourcefrog/conserve/README.md

 man page.

 ## Install

+Conserve runs on Unix, OS X, and Windows.

 To build Conserve you need [Rust][rust] and a C compiler that can be used by Rust.